Nakajima Ki-19: Design and development

-Unlike in earlier projects, the Imperial Japanese Army issued in February 1936 detailed specifications that had to be met by the new aircraft.
+Unlike in earlier projects, the Imperial Japanese Army issued, in February 1936, detailed specifications that had to be met by the new aircraft.
 These included a maximum speed 399 km/h at 3,000 m (9,840 ft); climb to altitude in under eight minutes; take-off in less than 300 m (980 ft); normal operating altitude from 2,000 m (6,560 ft) to 4,000 m (13,120 ft); and endurance of more than five hours at 299 km/h at 3,000 m (9,840 ft).
-Structural strength was specified as well, including a load factor of 6 while at high angle of attack, and 4 while in a glide.
+Structural strength was specified as well, including a load factor of six while at high angle of attack, and four while in a glide.
 Minimum bombload for short-range missions was to be 1500 kg with a variety of load configurations.
 Loaded, the bomber was to have a weight of less than 1000 kg.
-Other specified requirements were a crew of from four to six; engines to be either the Nakajima Ha-5 or Mitsubishi Ha-6; and three gun positions (nose, dorsal and ventral, each with one flexible 7.7 mm (0.303 in) Type 89 machine gun).
-The Hi-2 (Type 94) or Hi-5 radio, and other details were also specified.
+Other specified requirements were a crew of from four to six; engines to be either the Nakajima Ha-5 or Mitsubishi Ha-6; and three gun positions (nose, dorsal, and ventral, each with one flexible 7.7 mm (0.303 in) Type 89 machine gun).
+The Hi-2 (Type 94) or Hi-5 radio and other details were also specified.

 Nakajima's veteran design team included Kenichi Matsumura as chief designer, assisted by Setsuro Nishimura and Toshio Matsuda, all of whom had previous twin-engine design experience on the Nakajima's licensed-produced version of the Douglas DC-2 commercial airliner project, and the short-lived LB-2 long-range attack bomber project for the Imperial Japanese Navy.

 The Ki-19 was a mid-wing cantilever monoplane of all-metal construction with fabric-covered control surfaces.
-The aircraft had a bomb bay within a very streamlined fuselage as opposed to carrying the bombs externally.
+The aircraft had a bomb bay within a very streamlined fuselage, as opposed to carrying the bombs externally.
 Douglas-type hydraulically-operated retractable landing gear and split-flaps were used.

 Performance testing by the Tachikawa Army Air Technical Research Institute with the competing Mitsubishi Ki-21 lasted from March to May 1937.
 Evaluation was continued at the Army's main bomber base at Hamamatsu for bombing and other operational testing beginning in June.
-Not completely satisfied with the combinations of airframe and engines, the Army ordered to both Ki-19 prototypes to be powered by Mitsubishi Ha-6 engines, while the two prototypes of the Mitsubishi Ki-21 also converted to be powered by Nakajima Ha-5 engines.
+Not completely satisfied with the combinations of airframe and engines, the Army ordered both Ki-19 prototypes to be powered by Mitsubishi Ha-6 engines, while the two prototypes of the Mitsubishi Ki-21 were also converted to be powered by Nakajima Ha-5 engines.

 Prototypes from the two companies were almost identical in performance, but the Army officially selected the Mitsubishi Ki-21 as the "Army Type 97 Heavy Bomber", Nakajima having lost the Army contract.

-The fourth prototype was converted to the mail plane in April 1939 it got the new designation N-19.
-It was commonly referred to as the N-19 Long-Range Communications Aircraft and sold to the Domei Tsushin (Domei Press Agency), under registration J-BACN and was named Domei No.2.
+The fourth prototype was converted to the mail plane in April 1939; it got the new designation N-19.
+It was commonly referred to as the N-19 Long-Range Communications Aircraft and sold to the Domei Tsushin (Domei Press Agency) under registration J-BACN and was named Domei No.2.